Ducks try to rally past season-ending injuries and Nebraska loss

 “Our guys worked very, very hard yesterday and today.
 I liked their urgency, I liked their volume — a lot of times after a loss it’s very quiet in terms of when you get back out there, but they have stuck together and competed really well.”

 Colorado is a team that usually doesn’t trouble Oregon.
 Last year the Ducks beat the Buffaloes 41-24 and in 2014, they won 44-10.
 This year, however, the Buffaloes look like they are starting to turn a corner.
-They even gave No. 4-ranked Michigan a scare when they jumped ahead 21-7 after the first quarter this past weekend.
+They even gave No. 4-ranked Michigan a scare, jumping ahead 21-7 after the first quarter this past weekend.

-“Defensively, they’ve been outstanding,” Helfrich said.
+“Defensively, [Colorado has] been outstanding,” Helfrich said.
 “They’re really good defensively and have been for the last several years.
 This year I think they’re significantly different and better both offensively and in special teams … They’re playing with a bunch of confidence.”

 Follow Kylee O’Connor on Twitter @kyleethemightee